vaultdb/alchemy/src/main/cpp/pilot/test/phame/walkthrough.md

 The `queries` list has the SQL-to-JSON files that we will read and execute.
 For example, Alice will first run the query specified in:\
 `$QUERY_PATH/phame_cohort_counts.json`

-We will then redact the summed patient counts in the second column of the output table.
-After that, each computing party will write the secret shares to:\
+We will then redact the summed patient counts in the second column of the output table under MPC.
+We loop over the specified columns and if their secret-shared value is less than `min_cell_count`, we replace it with -1.

-`$DST_PATH/phame_cohort_counts.alice`
+After that, each computing party will write its XOR-able secret shares to:\
+`$DST_PATH/phame_cohort_counts.(alice|bob)`

 The latter will be sent to the investigator once we are done the study.
 This will work similarly for the `phame_diagnosis_rollup` table and for Bob's shares.